gj-roy/.F.O-z-i_n--Launcher/README.md

 - **Android Version -** *( your current android version )*
 - **Bug Encountered -** *( try to keep it short. eg - drawer crashed when i pressed on refresh button )*
 - **Message -** *( if you want to say something you can say it here )*

+NOTE - If you can attach the logcat file than it would help me much more *( around 90% )* then simply telling me abbout the bug in the message.
+Currently fozin cannot take the logcat on it's own so you will have to use other apps or much better a pc to do it.
+How? u-um for that you can just search on the internet.

+## •/]>  Closing Words...